 What is psychoanalysis a knowledge of?

 Psychoanalysis is a branch of human psychology that investigates the unconscious mind and pathological development throughout life stages.
-Psychoanalysis has influenced clinical mental healthcare and even other disciplines such as anthropology, education, and neuroscience.
+It has influenced clinical mental healthcare and even other disciplines such as anthropology, education, and neuroscience.

 What is another word for psychoanalysis?